-Selection criteria for admission into the program do not satisfy this standard because neither requirements for post-secondary grade point averages nor standardized test scores are set sufficiently high to ensure that candidates have the requisite academic talent.
-And although the program may interview candidates and/or require "critical thinking" assessments, the program does not require candidates to audition, and so cannot ascertain whether a candidate has non-academic traits important for teaching.
+Selection criteria for admission into the program satisfy this standard.
+The mean grade point average of candidates is sufficiently high to demonstrate that candidates have the requisite academic talent, and the program requires an audition that assesses non-academic talents also important for teaching.